Kaikai8888/expense-tracker-api/README.md

 ## Installation
 1. Enter ` git clone https://github.com/Kaikai8888/expense-tracker.git ` in the terminal to download the project folder
 2. Use robo 3T to manipulate mongoDB, create connection to `localhost: 27017`, and create the database,`expense-tracker`
-3. Follow `.env.example` to create `.env` file to set up enviromental variables
+3. Follow `.env.example` to create `.env` file to set up environmental variables
 4. Enter `npm run seed` in the terminal to to run seeder.js with nodemon and create seed data
 5. Enter `npm run dev` in the terminal to run app.js with nodemon to set up database connection and start local server
-6. Enter http://localhost:3000 in the brower and enter the website
+6. Enter http://localhost:3000 in the browser and enter the website